ShuvojitNandi/2025_winter_G10_C4768/README.md

 ## What is changed from Vendor_home_page branch
-1. Rather than saving the vendor details unnder Users collections, we now have 3 collections:
+1. Rather than saving the vendor details under Users collections, we now have 3 collections:
   - users
   - vendors
   - products